What is an ETF?

 The creation and redemption process requires the authorised participants to buy and sell the securities making up the benchmark index in order to create or redeem the ETF shares/units.
 Consequently there is a liquidity match between the ETF and the reference market, thus the spreads and the countervalue of the orders displayed on the trading book have the same conditions you might face buying or selling directly the index components.

-However, in order to guarantee the maximum liquidity, it is required that for each ETFs a specialist displays on continuously basis bid and ask orders for a minimum quantity and a maximum spread as established by Borsa Italiana.
-Go to the specialist and liquidity provider section.
+However, in order to guarantee the maximum liquidity, it is required that for each ETFs a market maker displays on continuously basis bid and ask orders for a minimum quantity and a maximum spread as established by Borsa Italiana.

 Do ETFs pay dividends?